gaois/Gaois.Localizer/README.md

 ## Who is using this?

-Fiontar.Localization has been implemented on one of Fiontar & Scoil na Gaeilge's project websites, [www.dúchas.ie](https://www.duchas.ie/) and will be rolled out across the rest of our websites over the coming year.
+Gaois.Localizer has been implemented on one of Fiontar & Scoil na Gaeilge's project websites, [www.dúchas.ie](https://www.duchas.ie/) and will be rolled out across the rest of our websites over the coming year.

 ## Credits

-The Fiontar.Localization library is authored by [Ronan Doherty](https://github.com/rodoch), but much credit is due to his colleagues [Michal Boleslav Měchura](https://github.com/michmech) and [Brian Ó Raghallaigh](https://github.com/oraghalb).
+The Gaois.Localizer library is authored by [Ronan Doherty](https://github.com/rodoch), but much credit is due to his colleagues [Michal Boleslav Měchura](https://github.com/michmech) and [Brian Ó Raghallaigh](https://github.com/oraghalb).
 The former's book *[An Ríomhaire Ilteangach](http://www.lexiconista.com/arit/)* is a font of quality guidance in these matters.